 Cost of transport in Egypt

 The price of petrol in Egypt is generally affordable but can be prone to sudden spikes in cost.
 On the whole, public transport in Egypt is attractively priced.
-Taxis are also affordable, and the price of a trip can be negotiated with the driver, although expats may find it difficult to secure the same rate as locals.

 Cost of groceries in Egypt

-The cost of food and drink can consume as much or as little of the household expenses as an expat's lifestyle demands.
+The cost of food and drink can consume as much or as little of the household expenses as your lifestyle demands.
 Cooking at home with local ingredients, eating out locally a few times a month and avoiding budget-blowing fine dining restaurants will allow a comfortable standard of living on a reasonable budget.

 Cost of entertainment and eating out in Egypt

 Whether seeking low-cost or high-end leisure activities, Egypt has something for everyone.
-Many of Egypt's popular attractions, such as the Khan el-Khalili Bazaar and the Egyptian Museum, offer free or affordable entrance fees, making it easy for expats to explore Ancient Egypt.
+Many of Egypt’s popular attractions, such as the Khan el-Khalili Bazaar and the Egyptian Museum, offer free or affordable entrance fees, making it easy to explore Ancient Egypt.

 Cost of education in Egypt

 Public schools in Egypt can be attended free of charge, but many expat parents prefer to send their children to an international school.
-These schools tend to have high fees, so they may not be suitable for expats on a budget or those whose salary packages don't include education expenses.
-That said, some of these schools offer flexible payment options and scholarships, so parents are advised to look into these options.
+These schools tend to have high fees, so they may not be suitable for those on a budget or those whose salary packages don’t include education expenses.

 Cost of healthcare in Egypt